 - Blue team tunes for those specific gaps

-Next: How to actually scope a red team exercise to your threat model.
-Plus: Real detection gaps found in a financial services engagement.
+Next week: How to actually scope a red team exercise to your threat model.
+Plus: Real detection gaps we found in a financial services engagement.